 For the first time after the early phase of innovators and stand-alone systems the Austrian photovoltaic market in 2001 experienced an upsurge as the green electricity bill (Ökostromgesetz) was passed before collapsing again due to the capping of feed-in tariffs in 2004.

-After the absolute highest market diffusion of photovoltaic systems in Austria in 2013, the PV market has stabilized in 2014 and 2015.
-As a result grid-connected plants with a total capacity of 151,806 kWpeak and stand-alone systems with a total capacity of approximately 46 kWpeak were installed.
+After the absolute highest market diffusion of photovoltaic systems in Austria in 2013, the PV market has stabilized from 2014 to 2016.
+As a result grid-connected plants with a total capacity of 154,802 kWpeak and stand-alone systems with a total capacity of approximately 952 kWpeak were installed in 2016.

 The Austrian photovoltaic industry is highly diversified covering the production of PV modules and inverters as well as other PV components and devices.

 Furthermore there is a high density of planning and installation companies for PV systems as well as specialized institutions and universities, which play an important role in international photovoltaic research & development (R&D).
-Within those economic sectors 2,936 persons are employed full-time which raises solar technology to an overall substantial and yet growing market.
+Within those economic sectors 2,822 persons are employed full-time which raises solar technology to an overall substantial market.